KietIT/SLP/README.md

-This repository contains the code scaffold for a Vietnamese noisy-ASR project: controlled VIVOS + MUSAN benchmark construction, Whisper/PhoWhisper inference, WER/CER scoring, prototype Vietnamese tone/diacritic metrics, and a prepared LoRA + tone-aware multi-task learning training path.
+This repository contains the code scaffold for a Vietnamese noisy-ASR project: controlled VIVOS + MUSAN benchmark construction, Whisper/PhoWhisper inference, WER/CER scoring, Vietnamese diagnostic metrics, and a PhoWhisper LoRA + tone-aware multi-task learning training path.

-The current reported numbers are **baseline results only**.
-No fine-tuned model has been trained yet.
-The next recommended step is to fine-tune PhoWhisper with LoRA on the VIVOS manifests and compare ordinary noisy LoRA against the tone-aware MTL variant.
+The current midterm run compares three systems on the same clean and noisy VIVOS manifests:

+1. `openai/whisper-base` zero-shot
+2. `vinai/PhoWhisper-base` zero-shot
+3. `vinai/PhoWhisper-base` tone-aware LoRA trained on VIVOS with MUSAN noise augmentation

+All reported results use six metrics: `WER`, `CER`, `TER`, `DER`, `FCER`, and `SWDR`.

 ## What is included